 In general, is possible to set up MCs independent of there being specific demand where MC is represented in the model by the FC as described.

-Whilst it is possible that filtering is set up in the network such that the MC travels point to point between the desired transponders it is also likely that MCs have been set up in a multi-pointed form.
-The bidirectional point to point nature of the information transfer channel associated with the OTSi is only realized by tuning the transponders.
-The bidirectional aspect is such that different frequencies/spectrums can, and in some cases will, be used in the two directions
+Whilst it is possible that filtering is set up in the network such that the MC travels point to point between only the desired transponders it is also possible to construct MCs in a multi-pointed form.
+The bidirectional point to point nature of the information transfer channel associated with the OTSi may be realized by tuning the source (transponder) and using a frequency selective receive (transponder).
+The bidirectional aspect can be satisfied by either using two fibers, one for each direction of transmission (in which case the same frequencies may be used for both directions of transmission) or different frequencies can be used in the two directions, this allows operation over a single fiber.
+In general, the spectrum used for transmitters at a node is segregated from the spectrum used for receivers.

 In effect a point to point bidirectional channel for information flow is set up from part way through the transmitter to some way into the DSP of the receiver (as discussed in Figure 3-16 Information Transfer Channel formed from Media Channels for coherent receiver on page 23).